-When utilizing this module in CVMix, the tracer diffusivity used for temperature, salinity, and passive tracers is set to be no smaller than κ{floor} .
+When utilizing this module in CVMix, the tracer diffusivity used for temperature, salinity, and passive tracers is set to be no smaller than $\kappa{\text{floor}}$ .
 The check is made at the end of the vertical mixing processes for whether the diffusivity satisfies this constraint (see Figure 1.1).
 If too small, then diffusivity is increased to meet the constraint.
+This approach was used in the isopycnal ocean model component used for the GFDL Earth System Model discussed by Dunne et al. (2012).